bjamturley/MedSchoolAtlas/Genetics/Transcription.md

 # RNA Polymerases
 ## RNA Polymerase I
 Synthesizes pre-ribosomal RNA.
-Found in nucleolus.
 ## RNA Polymerase II
 Synthesizes mRNA and regulatory RNAs.
-Will read in the 3' → 5' direction, and therefore synthesize in the 5' → 3' direction.
+Similar to [[DNA Replication#DNA Polymerases|DNA Polymerase]], will read in the 3' → 5' direction, and therefore synthesize in the 5' → 3' direction.

 Inhibited by alpha-amanitin (mushroom toxin)
 ## RNA Polymerase III